ibraheemosule/timberhub/README.md

 A product can be deleted using the delete product button at the bottom of the page

+## Project Structures

+- Project logic is kept in src folder
+- Components are places in the components folder
+- Page related components are kept in the page-components folder
+- reusable components are kept in the others folder

+# Style convention used

+- Styled components was the styling convention used for this project and the styled component files have a 'S\_' prepended in their names
+- CSS code arrangement was done alphabetically following the practice of this [article](https://ericwbailey.website/published/organize-your-css-declarations-alphabetically/) and a host of others.

+# TS-types folder

+- Ts-file entails the type declarations for the components, data and styled components

+# Utils folder

+- Utils folder contains the context api instatiation and the index entails extracted functionalities and logic to avoid verbose components

 [Link](https://timberub-task.vercel.app) to project.
 [Link](https://hub.docker.com/repository/docker/ibraheemsulay/timberhub) to pull docker image.